dnanexus/dxfuse/README.md

 go build -o /go/bin/dxfuse /go/src/github.com/dnanexus/dxfuse/cli/main.go
 ```

+# Usage

-Allow regular users access to the fuse device
+Allow regular users access to the fuse device on the local machine:
 ```
 chmod u+rw /dev/fuse
 ```

 In theory, it should be possible to use `suid` to achive this instead, but that does
 not currently work.

-# Usage

 To mount a dnanexus project `mammals` on local directory `/home/jonas/foo` do:
 ```